Dr Jessie Woodbridge

 Post-Doctoral Research Fellow: “Biodiversity and land-use change in the British Isles” collaborative research project between the University of Plymouth, Historic England and the University of Birmingham.
 The research aims to understand how human land-use practices have impacted upon past and present land-cover and biodiversity patterns across the British Isles and the consequences of this for modern conservation.

 PI on GCRF funded research into "Water security in the agricultural landscapes of Turkey: towards improving the resilience of communities and socio-ecological systems".
 This project aims to build socio-ecological and community resilience to water resource challenges through a capacity building pilot study based in the Konya Basin (Turkey) using an interdisciplinary approach combining natural and social science methods.

-PI of a project focussing on "Improving socio-ecological resilience to wildfire in the UK via community engagement and integration of deep-time ecological data into landscape management, which is funded by the Royal Geographical Society and the Association for Environmental Archaeology.
+PI of a project focusing on "Improving socio-ecological resilience to wildfire in the UK via community engagement and integration of deep-time ecological data into landscape management, which is funded by the Royal Geographical Society and the Association for Environmental Archaeology.

 Jessie also worked on the "Changing the face of the Mediterranean: land cover and population since the advent of farming" and “Deforesting Europe” projects at the University of Plymouth.
 This research aimed to reconstruct changes in European land-cover over long (i.e. multi-centennial) timescales using pollen data.
-Jessie's research background is focussed on reconstruction of Holocene palaeoenvironmental change using palaeoecological techniques based on peat and lake-sediment archives.
-Her PhD research focussed on Eastern Mediterranean palaeoclimate.
+Jessie's research background is focused on reconstruction of Holocene palaeoenvironmental change using palaeoecological techniques based on peat and lake-sediment archives.
+Her PhD research focused on Eastern Mediterranean palaeoclimate.